 In 1987 the Houghton Library observed the 150th anniversary of the death of Aleksandr Pushkin with an exhibition of materials drawn from the extraordinary Russian literature collection assembled by Bayard Kilgour.
 From this vast trove, curator John E. Malmstad chose books, letters, and manuscripts that illuminated Pushkin’s life, career, and the world of influences and rivals that shaped Russia’s most important literary voice.

-As librarian and curator at Brown and later at Harvard, George Parker Winship championed the primacy of the role of rare books in American higher education.
-As a connoisseur and printer, he played an active role in promulgating enthusiasm for fine printing among collectors and readers in the early twentieth century.
-This slim, elegant volume collects three talks given on April 17, 1997, at a symposium held in Winship’s memory, and includes an essay by grandson Michael Winship, himself one of America’s preeminent bibliographers.
+As librarian and curator at Brown and later at Harvard, Winship championed the role of rare books in American higher education.
+As a connoisseur and printer, he promulgated enthusiasm for fine printing among collectors and readers in the early 20th century.
+This volume collects three talks given in 1997 at a symposium held in Winship’s memory.

 A catalog of an exhibition at Houghton Library in 1986 of Danish items, ranging from 1514 to 1942, from Houghton’s collection, as well as items on loan from David P. Wheatland, Janet Jurist, and the Boston Public Library.